SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 		* French Rev shaked europe A27

 * Its advantageous to do business instead of doing brute territorialism A12
-	* Britian's aquisition of Calcutta train station was beneficial A21
-	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16
+	* The britons did not want to assimilate in the Indeas A19
 	* when interest is served, working with adversary is possible A2
 	* Being contemptuous of the values of other societies bring disasters A9